CrowdStrike/terraform-aws-cloud-registration/README.md

   }
 }

-# for each region where you want to onboard Real-time Visibility or DSPM/Vulnerability Scanning features
+# for each region where you want to onboard Real-time Visibility, DSPM or Vulnerability Scanning features
 # - duplicate this module
 # - update the provider with region specific one
 module "fcs_account_us_east_2" {